sarahciston/codingcare/posts/guide.md

 "I decided to pursue my MA program because CCC opened me to the aesthetic and humanistic possibilities inherent in code that had nothing to do with instrumental goals that the usual CS student would attend to at their post-graduation gig.
 Now I’ve been working at the intersection of JavaScript and neuroscience for the last six years — sometimes as an independent developer, more recently as part of a larger institutional effort — and haven't once questioned the validity of this approach because the people at CCC would be proud to see it.
 So you could say CCC gave me the courage to pursue this alternative career path — and it's all pretty much worked out."
 </p>
 <p class="quote attrib">
-–Garrett Flynn, USC BS Computational Neuroscience, MA Media Arts, Games, and Health
+–Garrett Flynn, USC Computational Neuroscience & Media Arts, Games, and Health
 </p>

 <p class="quote">